hmrc/income-tax-mtd-changelog/README.md

 The following changes were deployed into sandbox.

+#### self-assessment-assist (HMRC Assist API)

+* Renamed from transactional-risking to self-assessment-assist and taxyear included as part of url
+  * Error codes and description updated and additional error codes added please refer documentation

 #### self-assessment-bsas-api

 * For version 2.0 and later, Gov-Test-Scenario values that are not supported by the sandbox will now result in a status code 400 response with an error code of RULE_INCORRECT_GOV_TEST_SCENARIO.

 ### 24 May 2023